Warning: You Probably DON’T Want to be a Digital Nomad

 Yeah, pretty much.

-All that social pressure to be “normal” back home just sort of disappears abroad.
+All that social pressure to be “normal” back home just sort of disappears once you’re living abroad.

 For me, it’s great.
 I don’t have to deal with the opinions of wacko conservatives or small-minded religious nuts back on the ranch, and I’m much happier.